-All pupils will follow courses leading to a minimum of nine GCSE or GCSE equivalent (Level 2) qualifications.
+Most students will complete 8 to 10 GCSE or GCSE equivalent (Level 2) qualifications.
+Some students may be able add an extra qualification in their home language.
 All pupils complete a non-examined PSHE Course which includes careers education and advice.